 Here's what you'll get:

-12 print issues of Pennsylvania Employment Law
+12 print issues of Minnesota Employment Law

-Because the world of HR law moves fast, we publish twice a month.
 You'll always be on top of the changes you and your managers need to put in place to stay in compliance.

 Access to your current issue – and every issue from the archives – 24/7 through this website.